ttuhin03/computer_use_ootb/README.md

 # Computer Use - OOTB

 ## 🌟 Overview
-This is an out-of-the-box (OOTB) solution for Claude's new **Computer Use** APIs designed to streamline and enhance computer usage.
-This project offers a user-friendly interface based on Gradio. 🎨
+This is an out-of-the-box (OOTB) solution for Claude's new Computer Use APIs. **No Docker** is required, and it theoretically supports **any platform**, with testing currently done on **Windows**.
+This project provides a user-friendly interface based on Gradio. 🎨

 [![Watch the video](https://img.youtube.com/vi/VH9bEUkdIAY/maxresdefault.jpg)](https://youtu.be/VH9bEUkdIAY)